HyperAdapt: Simple High-Rank Adaptation: Empirical Experiments

 \subsection{GLUE Benchmark}

-We first evaluate our proposed method on the General Language Understanding Evaluation (GLUE) benchmark \citep{wangglue} on RoBERTa-Large.
-The General Language Understanding Evaluation (GLUE) benchmark \citep{wangglue} is a collection of various natural language processing (NLP) tasks designed to evaluate the generalization capabilities of language models.
+We first evaluate our proposed method on the General Language Understanding Evaluation (GLUE) benchmark \citep{wangglue} using RoBERTa-Large.
+The GLUE benchmark \citep{wangglue} is a collection of various natural language processing (NLP) tasks designed to evaluate the generalization capabilities of language models.
 It includes single-sentence classification, sentence-pair classification, and similarity tasks.
 We primarily use six of its sub-tasks: CoLA (Corpus of Linguistic Acceptability) determines whether a given sentence is grammatically acceptable \cite{warstadt2019neuralnetworkacceptabilityjudgments}.
 SST-2 (Stanford Sentiment Treebank) classifies movie reviews as positive or negative \cite{socher-etal-2013-recursive}.
 MRPC (Microsoft Research Paraphrase Corpus) identifies whether two sentences are semantically equivalent \cite{dolan-brockett-2005-automatically}.
 STS-B (Semantic Textual Similarity Benchmark) measures the similarity of two sentences \cite{cer-etal-2017-semeval}.
 QNLI (Question Natural Language Inference) evaluates whether a given passage contains the answer to a question \cite{rajpurkar2016squad100000questionsmachine}.
 RTE (Recognizing Textual Entailment) is a binary classification task for textual entailment \cite{rte}.
-To ensure a fair comparison, we follow the same experimental setup as \citet{hu2022lora} and use a sequence length of 128 and the same number of training epochs for each task.
-We exclude QQP and MNLI from our benchmark due to their high computational cost.
+For GLUE, we fine-tune only the Query and Value attention matrices and keep the classifier head frozen, similar to the \citet{hu2022lora} setup.
+To ensure a fair comparison, we use a sequence length of 128 and the same number of training epochs for each task. {Full details regarding hyperparameters used can be found in \autoref{app:glue_hyperparams}.}

 We report our results in \autoref{tab:glue_benchmark}.
 The results for full fine-tuning and LoRA are taken from ~\citet{hu2022lora}.
-For \methodname{}, we report the average and standard deviation from 5 different seed runs.
-As shown in \autoref{tab:glue_benchmark}, \methodname{} achieves performance comparable to LoRA while using \textbf{4 times fewer trainable parameters}.
+For all methods, we report the average and standard deviation from 5 different seed runs.
+As shown in \autoref{tab:glue_benchmark}, \methodname{} achieves performance comparable to LoRA while using \textbf{8 times fewer trainable parameters}.
 Moreover, it matches the performance of full fine-tuning despite requiring over \textbf{1700 times} fewer parameters.
+Similarly, VeRA also demonstrates strong performance with minimal trainable parameters; however, it introduces 0.5M additional non-trainable parameters during fine-tuning.
+In contrast, \methodname{} achieves 86.0 average with 0.1M trainable parameters without additional non-trainable matrices, while achieving performance comparable to both LoRA and Full fine-tuning.